Labrador Retriever

 Finding a Labrador Retriever to Adopt

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever requires thoughtful care tailored to their specific breed characteristics.
+55-80 lbs body size, 10-13 yrs expected life — and the Labrador Retriever has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Prospective Labrador Retriever owners should know that this large sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Breed-Specific Rescues